Back

 3. In Clearing

-They will talk through your grades with you and might want to chat about why you want to study a particular course.
+They'll talk through your grades with you and might want to chat about why you want to study a particular course.

 Be prepared to talk about yourself, your passions, and your career ambitions, as well as what interests you about the degree and the university.
 This is also your chance to ask any questions you might have.